-Stress, too much sugar and sometimes dirty mobile phones can be the cause of cheek spots.
-Spots plus a red flushing on the cheeks may also be a sign of Rosacea.
+Stress, too much sugar, and sometimes dirty mobile phones can be the cause of cheek spots.
+Spots plus red flushing on the cheeks may also be a sign of Rosacea.

 Zones 11 & 13

-Stomach, if your diet has been loaded with rich and heavy foods then consider a detox or adding more fibre to your diet.
+Stomach, if your diet has been loaded with rich and heavy foods then consider a detox or adding more fiber to your diet.

 Spots here can indicate that your body is trying to fight off an illness.
 Take it easy if you begin feeling unwell and drink plenty of water to give your body some time to relax